wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * 1994 Communications Assistance for Law Enforcement Act (CALEA) requires telecommunications carriers and manufacturers of telecommunications equipment to modify and design their equipment, facilities, and services to ensure that they have built-in surveillance capabilities.

+   * 1996 Clinger-Cohen Act requires a CIO for each agency to oversee adoption of the Department of Defense Architecture Framework (DODAF) Federal Enterprise Architecture (FEA)

-   * 1999 GLBA (Gramm-Leach-Bliley Act) affects all financial institutions, including banks, loan companies, insurance companies, investment companies, and credit card providers.
+   * 1999 GLBA (Gramm-Leach-Bliley Act) requires all financial institutions, including banks, loan companies, insurance companies, investment companies, and credit card providers to explain practices to consumers.

    * The Personal Information Protection and Electronic Documents Act (PIPEDA) affects private sector organizations that collect, use, and disclose personal information in the course of commercial business in Canada.

-   * The Federal Information Security Management Act (FISMA) of 2002 affects every federal agency.
-It requires the federal agencies to develop, document, and implement an agency-wide information security program.
-It requires the federal agencies to develop, document, and implement an agency-wide information security program.
+   * 2002 & 2014 Federal Information Security Management Act (FISMA) affects every federal agency.
+It requires federal agencies to develop, document, and implement an agency-wide information security program.
+It requires federal agencies to develop, document, and implement an agency-wide information security program.

    * Basel II affects financial institutions and addresses minimum capital requirements, supervisory review, and market discipline.

-   * The Sarbanes-Oxley (SOX) Act provides guidelines on accurately reporting corporate financial data to shareholders.
+   * The Sarbanes-Oxley (SOX) Act provides guidelines on accurately reporting corporate financial data to shareholders and retention of record storage. (to prevent another Enron)

    * The Payment Card Industry Data Security Standard (PCI DSS) affects any organizations that handle cardholder information for a major credit card company (VISA, MasterCard, Amex, etc.).
 Each year each merchant submits a SAQ (Self-Assessment Questionaire) to its transaction bank.
 A QSA (Qualified Security Accesor) certified by the PCI Security Standards Council issues a ROC (Report on Compliance) form.
 PCI DSS compliance:
       1. Build and maintain a secure network and systems